 He's 9.
 In the fourth grade.
 And could not give a rip if his hair is messy, that his shoes are untied, that his book bag is wonky.
 He's having a good time, he's coming off the bus ready to see me, and tell me about the latest chapter in the sixth Harry Potter book.
 Always a book and a story, that one.

 Me?
 I first see a hot mess of curls, a disheveled boy, an unzipped backpack, ridiculous faces and noises and just weird, fourth-grade-boy-behavior.
 I see what's not perfect.

 And what do I miss when I choose to see that?

-I miss his smile, his silliness, his hug, his thoughts, his jokes he has been rehearsing to test on me first thing in our house.
+I miss his smile, his silliness, his hug, his thoughts, his jokes he has been rehearsing to test on me first thing after school.

-It kills freedom and lightness and character and art and beauty and little boys.
+It kills freedom and creativity and lightness and character and art and beauty and little boys carefree hearts.

 I am taking out the old threads that have woven through my life.
 Unraveling them.
 Telling them where they can go.
 And putting in new, fresh, free threads.